AniaPas/theHitTheBooksProject/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run start-mock-be`

+Run this script in package.json to start the JSON-server. (https://www.npmjs.com/package/json-server)

 ### `npm run build`

 Builds the app for production to the `build` folder.\